Cpamela19/ct-candidates-app/README.md

 - If you have problems installing Laravel or Node try: composer update and node update

-- Make sure you configure the environment variables in the .env file for your database and once you have configured it type this command: php artisan migration
+- Make sure you configure the environment variables in the .env file for your database and once you have configured it type this command: php artisan migrate

 - Once the migrations are done, run the app whit this command: npm run dev